- User Since

 I think if we stick to canonical paths everywhere, and resolve symlinks ASAP (but still follow them), that might solve all the problems.

-It seems like you've pushed something related to XML extractor as well
+It seems like you've pushed something that was not intended to be pushed (XML extractor parts)

 Nov 14 2018